mtlynch/mtlynch.io/content/retrospectives/2020/12/index.md

 ## Voyager pricing

 Voyager is exciting because it's a product that only I offer, so I can charge a higher premium than my other products.
-My costs for each Voyager are ~$106/unit, so I make a profit of $144 on each sale (58% margins).
-I have similar percentage margins on the kits, but my profits are lower in absolute terms (~$86/unit) because of the lower price point.
+My costs for each Voyager are ~$106/unit, so I make a profit of $144 on each sale (58% markup).
+I have similar percentage markups on the kits, but my profits are lower in absolute terms (~$86/unit) because of the lower price point.

 | Product      | Cost    | Retail Price | Profit |
 |--------------|---------|--------------|--------|